-- The controller is equipped with a schedule timer that enables the user to operate the installation automatically; setting the clock and day of the week is required to be able to use the schedule timer. - To set up clock, refer to the operation manual of the remote controller. - $\blacksquare$ Browse to Monday by pressing the " $\Leftrightarrow$ " button. - The " $\bigcirc$ " icon appears, " $\bigotimes$ " " will blink and one of the " $\checkmark$ $\bigotimes$ $\bigotimes$ " icons, one of the " $\bigcirc$ $\bigotimes$ " icons might be displayed but all other fields remain blank, indicating that no actions are programmed for Monday. - Enter the program mode by holding down the " ↔ " button for 5 seconds, the " ⊕ " icon will now blink too. - - A blinking "1" is displayed indicating that the first programmed action for Monday is being programmed ; The set temperature and clock display are blinking. - Enter the time when the action must start using the " 4 ▲ " & " 4 ▼ " buttons (min. step = 10 minutes). - Press the " \ " button to display the next programmed action.
-If a second action is programmed for Monday, " WM" " will still be blinking and " 1 2" will appear.
-Assuming that 5 actions were programmed for Monday, a total of 5 presses will be required to display all programmed actions. - Enter the time when the action must stop using the " () ( ) "& " () ( ) " buttons (min. step = 10 minutes). - Press the " ( ) 🐹 " button. " OFF " icon displays. - This icon means the unit will stop at the set time.
+- The controller is equipped with a schedule timer that enables the user to operate the installation automatically; setting the clock and day of the week is required to be able to use the schedule timer. - To set up clock, refer to the operation manual of the remote controller. - Enter the program mode by holding down the " " button for 5 seconds, the " " icon will now blink too - Press the " ?" button to activate the first programmed action.

+A blinking "1" is displayed indicating that the first programmed action for Monday is being programmed; The set temperature and clock display are blinking.

+Press the "�" button to display the next programmed action.
+If a second action is programmed for Monday, "MM" will still be blinking and "1 2" will appear.

+Assuming that 5 actions were programmed for Monday, a total of 5 presses will be required to display all programmed actions.

+Enter the time when the action must stop using the "4 \ " & "4 \ " buttons (min. step = 10 minutes).

+Press the " by the sum of the set time."
+Press the " by the set time."
+Press the " by the set time."
+Press the " by the set time."